reuk/wayverb/docs_source/ray_tracer.md

 For an output which covers the human hearing range, the sampling rate must be at least 40KHz, which corresponds to a sampling period of 25μs.
-Therefore, for a receiver radius of 0.1m, and assuming 100 detections-per-second is adequate, the minimum number of rays is
+Therefore, for a receiver radius of 0.1m, and assuming 100 detections-per-sampling-period is adequate, the minimum number of rays is

 (@) $$N=\frac{kV}{\pi r^2c\Delta t} = \frac{100V}{340 \cdot 0.000025 \cdot
 0.1^2 \pi} \approx 374500V$$